jkunimune/nibasa/misc.md

 my current dictionary notation system has a problem, which is that when a root describes a state, I have to manually add the adjective to describe being in that state, the noun to describe the state itself, and the verbs to describe entering that state.  which is mostly annoying because typically I want all of those suffixen to be optional, so then I have to remember to link them all.
 I think it would be good to add some syntactic sugar to my dictionary where instead of having a new entry called "n. dryness" than links back to the word for dry, I can add "n.(te) dryness" to the base word, and it'll automaticly create the new derived word and link them together so that the suffix is optional.

+## scratch that

+actually, I had in rong.
+I just shouldn't have basic "te" and "kara" and "fa" derivatives in the dictionary, period.  they're phrases that users can bild if they feel they need them, but there's no reason anyone would have to look up the phrase in the dictionary.  and those should all take spaces.  the exeption is weird ones that could otherwise be ambiguus, like "unite" and "unifa" which should take hyphens and be in the dictionary (without links to uni!).

+the same is true of the active/passive pairs.  instead of listing both the version with get and the version with don, I should just mark it as ambitransitive.  putting the `get` form in the dictionary is especially misleading since it would be rong to use it as a transitive verb and mark the agent with `ro` instead of `ze`.

 # words that are more specific in every language but their originators